norMNfan/Reddit-Bot-Classifier/README.md

 # Reddit-Bot-Classifier

-This is the code I used for my Reddit Bot Classifer
+This is the code I used for my Reddit Bot Classifer report.

 ### classifier.py